francfbs/CronJobExpress/README.md

         }
     }
 ```
+In this example was created a job class called Job1 that inherits from CronJobService interface.
-In this example when schedule was fired Job1 is going to write the message "HH:MM:SS JOB-1 schedule fired" on console.
+This interface forces you implement DoJob() method that you use to implement your job tasks.
+In this example when schedule was fired Job1 just write the message "HH:MM:SS JOB-1 schedule fired" on console.

 #### 2 - Register your job on Startup.cs class
 ```